Spouses & Families

 Dependents are eligible to obtain a Princeton University identification card known as a Tiger Card that will enable them to get access to all campus libraries.
 Consult with the Tiger Card Office website for more information.

 The Community Auditing Program (CAP) offers an opportunity to audit or observe a class at Princeton University for a small fee.
 Auditors may listen to the same lectures as enrolled students as observers only.
 Many CAP participants consider the program a highly valued community service since it offers many people the chance to be part of the University environment through its extensive list of courses.

 There are many opportunities to improve your English language skills in the local area.
 We suggest you check out the Friends of the Davis IC English Classes and Book Club.
 For more information, please check out Other English Language Resources.

 The Friends of the Davis International Center provide an opportunity for Princeton’s international scholars, graduate students, and their families to develop a relationship with a host family in the local area.
 Some host family connections are the beginning of long-lasting relationships that provide opportunities to share your culture with Americans while learning about the American culture at the same time.
 For more information, please check out American Host Family Program.

-Get a township public library card and check out their community programs, as well as English as a Second Language classes.
+The Princeton Public library is not affiliated with the University, however, Princeton scholars and their families may benefit from applying for a township public library card which will allow them to use the Library facilities and attend their programs, including the English as a Second Language classes.
 For more information, please check out The Princeton (Township) Public Library.